jacmoe/jacmoe.github.io/content/posts/when-rodents-ate-my-internet-connection.md

 > You have to let yourself get so bored that your mind has nothing better to do than tell itself a story – Neil Gaiman

-Agatha Christie, who had no formal education until she was 16 years old, credits having to find her own ways to entertain herself with kickstarting her prolific writing career.
+Agatha Christie, who had no formal education until she was 16 years old, credits having to find her own ways to entertain herself with kick-starting her prolific writing career.

 The following quote is taken from an 1955 BBC interview (<a href="#citeproc_bib_item_1">“Agatha Christie Interview” n.d.</a>):